Introduction

 Create a new super-user account.
 Replace

-with a strong password.cassandra@cqlsh> CREATE ROLE db_administrator WITH SUPERUSER = true AND LOGIN = true AND PASSWORD = 'EXAMPLE_PASSWORD';
+db_administratorwith your desired user, andEXAMPLE_PASSWORDwith a strong password.cassandra@cqlsh> CREATE ROLE db_administrator WITH SUPERUSER = true AND LOGIN = true AND PASSWORD = 'EXAMPLE_PASSWORD'; -

 Exit the Cassandra database console.